-- Weight loss through Medication: Factors to consider - Use of medication recognizes that body will fight weight loss. - You will have to evaluate side effects. - Plan for longer term unclear. - Recommended for BMI greater than 40, or above 30 with weight-related health risks (or high waist circumference); not recommended for addressing body image concerns.
+- Weight loss through Medication: Factors to consider - Use of medication recognizes that body will fight weight loss. - Some medications have been shown to specifically reduce binge eating. (no longer on the market) - You will have to evaluate side effects. - Plan for longer term unclear. - Recommended for BMI greater than 40, or above 30 with weightrelated health risks (or high waist circumference); not recommended for addressing body image concerns; certain medications recommended for binge eating.

-- Weight loss through Bariatric Surgery: Food - Healthy living plan if you wish to eliminate binge eating and establish healthy patterns prior to surgery - Self-monitoring to identify and resolve triggers for binge eating. - Following surgery, will work with dietitian on bariatric team
+- Weight loss through Bariatric Surgery: Food - Healthy living plan if you wish to eliminate binge eating and establish healthy patterns prior to surgery - Some programs want you to demonstrate you can follow a weight loss program.
+If this is true, you will follow weight loss through lifestyle plan - Self-monitoring to identify and resolve triggers for binge eating. - Following surgery, will work with dietitian on bariatric team